Alexander III of Russia: As Tsesarevich

-Alexander became tsesarevich upon Nicholas's sudden death in 1855.
+Alexander became tsesarevich upon Nicholas's sudden death in 1865.
 He had been very close to his older brother, and he was devastated.
 When he became tsar, he reflected that "no one had such an impact on my life as my dear brother and friend Nixa [Nicholas]" and lamented that "a terrible responsibility fell on my shoulders" when Nicholas died.

-As tsesarevich, Alexander began to study the principles of law and administration under Konstantin Pobedonostsev, then a professor of civil law at Moscow State University and later (from 1880) chief procurator of the Holy Synod of the Orthodox Church in Russia.
+As tsesarevich, Alexander began to study the principles of law and administration under Konstantin Pobedonostsev, then a professor of civil law at Moscow State University and later (from 1880) chief procurator of the Most Holy Synod of the Orthodox Church in Russia.
 Pobedonostsev instilled into the young man's mind the belief that zeal for Russian Orthodox thought was an essential factor of Russian patriotism to be cultivated by every right-minded emperor.
 While he was heir apparent from 1865 to 1881 Alexander did not play a prominent part in public affairs, but allowed it to become known that he had ideas which did not coincide with the principles of the existing government.

 On his deathbed, Nicholas allegedly expressed the wish that his fiancée, Princess Dagmar of Denmark, should marry Alexander.
 Alexander's parents encouraged the match.
 On 2 June 1866, Alexander went to Copenhagen to visit Dagmar.
 When they were looking at photographs of the deceased Nicholas, Alexander proposed to Dagmar.
 On in the Grand Church of the Winter Palace in St. Petersburg, Alexander wed Dagmar, who converted to Orthodox Christianity and took the name Maria Feodorovna.
 The union proved a happy one to the end; unlike many of his predecessors since Peter I, there was no adultery in his marriage.

 Alexander and his father became estranged due to their different political views.
 In 1870, Alexander II supported Prussia in the Franco-Prussian War, which angered the younger Alexander.
 Influenced by his Danish wife, Dagmar, Alexander criticized the "shortsighted government" for helping the "Prussian pigs".

 Alexander resented his father for having a long-standing relationship with Princess Catherine Dolgorukova (with whom he had several illegitimate children) while his mother, the Empress, was suffering from chronic ill-health.
 Two days after Empress Marie died, his father told him, "I shall live as I wish, and my union with Princess Dolgorukova is definite" but assured him that "your rights will be safeguarded."
 Alexander was furious over his father's decision to marry Catherine a month after his mother's death, which he believed "forever ruined all the dear good memories of family life."
 His father threatened to disinherit him if he left court out of protest against the marriage.
 He privately denounced Catherine as "the outsider" and complained that she was "designing and immature".
 After his father's assassination, he reflected that his father's marriage to Catherine had caused the tragedy: "All the scum burst out and swallowed all that was holy.
 The guardian angel flew away and everything turned to ashes, finally culminating in the dreadful incomprehensible 1 March."